push-protocol/push-website/blog/2024-06-05-push-protocol-on-arbitrum/index.md

 With the arrival of Push Protocol communication protocol, dApps and protocols on Arbitrum can begin building with web3-native notifications, chat, video, and spaces functionality.
 Here’s what you can build with each of these communication tools:

-1. :bell:Push Notifications: Send and receive updates from your favorite Arbitrum dApps directly into your wallet – enabling DeFi, News, NFT projects to share updates and alerts faster.
+1. 🔔Push Notifications: Send and receive updates from your favorite Arbitrum dApps directly into your wallet – enabling DeFi, News, NFT projects to share updates and alerts faster.
-2. :speech_balloon:Push Chat + Group Chat: Enable wallet-to-wallet and wallet-to-dApp instant chat functionality – opening the door to social media platforms, customer service tools, and other social interaction enhancements.
+2. 💬Push Chat + Group Chat: Enable wallet-to-wallet and wallet-to-dApp instant chat functionality – opening the door to social media platforms, customer service tools, and other social interaction enhancements.
-3. :video_camera:Push Video and Space: Face-to-face video chat directly on blockchain – introducing all-new interactivity on social dApps and live-streaming.
+3. 📹Push Video and Space: Face-to-face video chat directly on blockchain – introducing all-new interactivity on social dApps and live-streaming.

 Excitingly, we’ve deployed the most up to date smart contracts of Push, [Push V2](https://push.org/blog/push-v2-is-live-new-rewards-utility-and-functionality/), on Arbitrum.
 Carrying over all the developments we’ve launched so far, Customized Profiles, settings for [Notification Channels](https://push.org/blog/introducing-notification-settings/), and notification integration with [MetaMask](https://push.org/blog/deep-dive-into-push-snaps-features-and-getting-started-all-the-technical-specifications-and-getting-started-tips-you-need/).